 How much is enough? — “low-dose lithium”

 Low doses can often be of benefit for depression, either bipolar or plain depression.
 Lithium treats the entire Mood Spectrum.
 In very low doses it can still be useful as an “adjunct”, and add-on to another mood stabilizer or an antidepressant.
+You don’t have to reach “therapeutic blood levels”!
+(Those were developed for prevention of mania in Bipolar I).

 A simple blood test can show exactly how much of the medication is in the blood.
-When you are first starting this medication there may be several such tests done, because high levels of lithium can be dangerous and your doctor will be working to make sure you will not get that high a level in your bloodstream.
+When you are first starting this medication there may be several such tests done, because high levels of lithium can be dangerous and your prescriber will be working to make sure you will not get that high a level in your bloodstream.

 What are the common side effects?